 Defenses to California Penal Code Section 25850 charges include the following

-- Defendant was unaware of the firearms presence
+- The defendant was unaware of the presence of the firearm

-Usually this defense applies when defendant was not carrying the gun on his person.
+Usually, this defense applies when the defendant was not carrying the gun on his person.
 For example, if someone left a gun in his vehicle or in a bag that he was carrying.
-If defendant did not know that he was carrying a loaded firearm, he cannot be found guilty of a violation of California PC Section 25850.
+If the defendant did not know that he was carrying a loaded firearm, he cannot be found guilty of a violation of California PC Section 25850.

 - The firearm was not loaded

-- Defendant was not in a public place or a prohibited area
+- The defendant was not in a public place or a prohibited area

-According to California’s self-defense law, a person can carry a loaded firearm in case he reasonably believes that he or any other person is in imminent danger and carrying of the firearm is necessary for deflecting the threat.
+According to California’s self-defense law, a person can carry a loaded firearm in case he reasonably believes that he or any other person is in imminent danger, and carrying the firearm is necessary for deflecting the threat.